skip to content

 Rented Property

-A park owner can apply to the South Australian Civil and Administrative Tribunal SACAT for an order for possession when the rented property has been abandoned.
+A park owner can apply to the South Australian Civil and Administrative Tribunal for an order for possession when the rented property has been abandoned.
 The resident is also liable for any loss caused by the abandonment.
 However, the park owner must mitigate their loss [see Residential Parks Act 2007 (SA) s 84].

-• unpaid rent;
+• any unpaid rent

-• if mail remains uncollected;
+• mail that remains uncollected

-• reports from neighbours or other residents about the absence or whereabouts of the resident;
+• reports from neighbours or other residents about the absence or whereabouts of the resident

-• whether electricity or other services have been disconnected;
+• whether electricity or other services have been disconnected

-• whether personal effects have been removed from the property.
+• whether personal effects have been removed from the property..

 Repossession of rented property